 - Bipolar Affective Disorder: Serious fluctuation between low and high moods.

-All of these are often present with substance abuse, which results in dual diagnosis.
+These are often present with substance abuse, resulting in dual diagnosis.

 Face your dual diagnosis head-on, now

-If your partner, son or daughter is in denial, then staging an intervention might be a good way to help them realise their condition and be more open to seeking treatment.
+If your partner, son or daughter is in denial, then staging an intervention might be an excellent way to help them realise their condition and be more open to seeking treatment.

 When an individual has developed depression and addiction, this can be a cycle which is very hard to break, however, with a fully-integrated treatment programme, therapists, consultant psychiatrists and medical staff can help you through recovery and find yourself again.